ChristopherAlphonse/Shell/README.md

 ## Getting Started

 Before we get started, this is a tutorial for <i>Windows</i> only.
-With that been said, lets begin.
+With that being said, lets begin.

 - Download [Microsoft Store](https://www.microsoft.com/en-us/download/confirmation.aspx?id=54768)